inkonchain/node/README.md

-# node
-How to run an Ink Node
+# Running an Ink Node